Heckler was the representative for Massachusetts’s 10th congressional district and was a Republican. She served from 1967 to 1982.

-Each dot in the chart below was a member of the House of Representatives in 1982.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Heckler is shown as a purple triangle. (analysis methodology)
+Heckler is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Heckler sponsored bills primarily in these issue areas:

 Some of Heckler’s most recently sponsored bills include...

 - H.R.
 7148 (97th): Public Benefits Eligibility Verification Act